-Except… This is very much possible when people use the word empathy to mean both an experience and an explanation of why such experience is possible.
+Except… This is very much possible when people use the word “empathy” to mean both an experience and an explanation of why such experience is possible.
 In other words, the moment we make a distinction between an experience and anexplanationof why that experience is possible, this paradox will be dissolved.

 Let me explain.

-Part of what Person 2 is saying is that it’s possible that we feel connected as one with someone while simultaneously feeling disconnected or separate from someone else.
+Part of what Person 1 is saying is that it’s possible that we feel connected as one with someone while simultaneously feeling disconnected from someone else.
 If you’ve ever taken sides in an argument, you know this to be true.
 Not only that, but if we stay that way, it is also true that we may end up promoting a bias toward one person at the expense of another.
-This means Person 2 is right.
+This means Person 1 is right.

-At the same time, what’s important to note here is that what Person 2 is talking about is the experience of feeling connected as one with someone.
+At the same time, what’s important to note here is that what Person 2 is talking about is the experience of coming to feel connected as one with someone.
 In particular, someone whom we previously did not.
-In other words, we’re not talking about empathy, if we define empathy as an explanation, not an experience.
+In other words, we’re not actually talking about empathy, since we defined empathy as an explanation, not an experience.

-Now, what if we gave the experience of feeling connected as one a different name, like empathizing?
-If we can do that, we can also call the experience of feeling disconnected or separate from an “other,” not empathizing.
+Then, what if we gave the experience of feeling connected as one a different name, like “empathizing”as opposed to empathy?
+While we’re at it, we can also label the experience of feeling disconnected or separate from an “other,” as “not empathizing.”

-Once we do this, we can say that if we only empathize with one person and not others, we may indeed promote a bias.
-At the same time, if empathy is an explanation of our potential to move from not empathizing to empathizing, we can also say that the more empathy we develop the greater our potential to also empathize with people with whom we currently do notempathize.
+Once we do this, we can say that if we empathize with one person and not others, we may promote a bias.
+At the same time, since empathy is an explanation of our potential to move from not empathizing to empathizing, if we can develop greater empathy, then we can come to empathize with people with whom we currently do notempathize.
 Thus, empathy can indeed help us overcome our biases.
-This means Person 1 is also right.
+This means Person 2 is also right.

 Empathy is a word invented to explain our potential to move from: